Best cameras for photos and videos 2024: From beginner to pro models

 The camera is small and lightweight, which makes it comfortable to hold and ideal for traveling, although it might feel a little too small for those with larger hands given that it is not compatible with a battery grip.
 It comes with a fully articulated screen which is great for vlogging or shooting selfies and also makes it easy to shoot low to the ground or at unusual angles without having to contort yourself to check your composition.

-The 32.5MP sensor offers extremely sharp images and pleasing colors, with very little noise on images even when shooting at ISOs of around 6000.
-For a camera at this price point, we were very impressed with the autofocus and eye tracking on both human and animal subjects.
+In our Canon EOS R7 review, we were impressed with the 32.5MP sensor, which creates sharp images and pleasing colors, with very little noise even at ISOs of around 6000.
+Considering its price point, we were very impressed by the autofocus on this camera, as well as the eye tracking on both human and animal subjects.
 It also produces crisp, clear 4K video, with the autofocus and eye tracking working well on video, too.

 One of the only downsides to this camera is the limited options of APS-C lenses (RF-S) currently available.
-Since they're producing such high-quality crop sensor cameras like this one, we hope Canon will be looking to expand their range of compatible lenses in the near future.
+Since Canon is producing such high-quality crop sensor cameras like this one, we hope It will expand its range of compatible lenses soon.

-If you want a lightweight Canon that's also full-frame, take a look at our Canon EOS R8 review.
-We gave it four and a half out of five stars.
+If you're looking for a lightweight Canon that's also full-frame, take a look at our Canon EOS R8 review.

 Swipe to scroll horizontally